jay-bajaj/Fake-News-Detection/README.md

 best_position([ ]), and best_cost.
 Runs for max_iterations.
 In each iteration, evaluates
 the cost of each particle and updates the group best position accordingly.
 At the end of each iteration, it updates first the velocity and then the position of each particle.
-Submission Instructions:
-● All the completed python files WITHOUT CHANGING ORIGINAL NAMES of the Files should be kept in a single folder.
-● DO NOT include the glove file or data files in this folder.
-● The name of this folder should be your id number as: “2017A7PS0040P” and zipped as .zip file (Do not use other zip formats).
-● Follow the submission instructions very carefully, otherwise the code may not be appropriately evaluated.
-We WILL NOT CONSIDER RECHECKS if code is not evaluated due to improper submission, changed name files or changed function prototypes etc.